 Modern use of post-operative radioactive iodine (RAI) treatment for differentiated thyroid cancer (DTC) should be implemented in line with patients’ risk stratification.
 Although beneficial effects of radioiodine are undisputed in high-risk patients, controversy remains in intermediate-risk and some low-risk patients.
 Since the last consensus on post-surgical use of RAI in DTC patients, new retrospective data and results of prospective randomized trials have been published, which have allowed the development of a new European Thyroid Association (ETA) statement for the indications of post-surgical RAI therapy in DTC.
 Questions about which patients are candidates for RAI therapy, which activities of RAI can be used, and which modalities of pre-treatment patient preparation should be used are addressed in the present guidelines.

 You are looking at 1 - 10 of 578 items for

 Furio Pacini, Dagmar Fuhrer, Rossella Elisei, Daria Handkiewicz-Junak, Sophie Leboulleux, Markus Luster, Martin Schlumberger, and Johannes W Smit

-Christiaan F Mooij, Timothy D. Cheetham, Frederik A. Verburg, Anja Eckstein, Simon H.s Pearce, Juliane Leger, and A. S. Paul van Trotsenburg
+Christiaan F Mooij, Timothy D Cheetham, Frederik A Verburg, Anja Eckstein, Simon H Pearce, Juliane Léger, and A S Paul van Trotsenburg

-Joanna Boguslawska, Marlena Godlewska, Ewa Gajda, and Agnieszka Piekiełko-Witkowska
+Joanna Bogusławska, Marlena Godlewska, Ewa Gajda, and Agnieszka Piekiełko-Witkowska

 Takaaki Konishi, Michimasa Fujiogi, Nobuaki Michihata, Takayoshi Niwa, Kojiro Morita, Hiroki Matsui, Kiyohide Fushimi, Masahiko Tanabe, Yasuyuki Seto, and Hideo Yasunaga